kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 This is a few more bytes on the wire but gains flow control, drop notifications, and (potential) retransmissions.

 I think datagrams are an optimization that can be added later.
-They would be separate from Objects and applicable only for unreliable live scenarios.
+They would be separate from Groups and applicable only for unreliable live scenarios.
 But QUIC datagrams have a lot of pitfalls and are eeirily simimilar to QUIC STREAM frames.